Raku/doc/README.md

 - `P6_DOC_TEST_VERBOSE` to a true value to display verbose messages during test suite run.
 Helpful when debugging failing test suite.
 - `P6_DOC_TEST_FUDGE` fudges `skip-test` code examples as TODO in `xt/examples-compilation.t` test.

-# UPDATES

-Updates are done for the time being by hand.
-This probably needs improvement.

 # LICENSE